 It can also be used long-term to prevent chest infections in people who keep getting them.

 Azithromycin is from a group of medicines called macrolide antibiotics.
 Macrolide antibiotics work by killing the bacteria that cause the infection.

-The medicine is available on prescription as capsules, tablets and a liquid that you drink.
+Azithromycin is available on prescription as capsules, tablets and a liquid that you swallow.
 It can also be given by injection, but this is usually only done in hospital.

-It isn't suitable for some people.
-To make sure azithromycin is safe for you, tell your doctor if you have:
+Azithromycin is not suitable for some people.
+To make sure it's safe for you, tell your doctor if you have:

-- had an allergic reaction to azithromycin or any other medicines in the past
+- ever had an allergic reaction to azithromycin or any other medicine

 - liver or kidney problems